Share on twitter

 40×30 cm (15 3/4 x 11 7/8 inches)

-Numbered 17/25 and dated 2003 on the stretcher
+stenciled with the artist’s name on the overturn edge, numbered 17/25 and dated 2003 on the stretcher

 Bad Meaning Good

-Sotheby’s London, 15 October 2021
+Sotheby’s London: 15 October 2021

 Acrylic and spray paint on canvas